Bay Area women recall visit to respite center in Texas

 That could take months or years.

-Also joining them was a group of students from USF led by professor Belinda Hernandez Arriaga.
+Also joining them was a group of students from USF led by professor Belinda Hernandez-Arriaga.

 In fact, they brought with them this banner symbolizing justice and hope and placed it on a border wall.
+"Five or six or seven of us are behind it, going like this, holding up the banner," said Turk while raising her arms to show how they lifted it.

 USF is now considering creating a partnership between the university and the Respite Center in McAllen.